-IEEE and Code Ocean recently partnered to enable IEEE authors to upload, share, and run their algorithms on the Code Ocean platform, accessible through IEEE Xplore.
+IEEE and Code Ocean recently partnered to enable IEEE authors to upload, share, and run their code on the Code Ocean platform, accessible through IEEE Xplore.

-Code Ocean is an easy to use web platform in which users can share and run algorithms in the cloud.
-Users are able to easily upload their algorithms and associated data to the site, where other users are able to run them and/or modify them.
+Code Ocean is an easy to use web platform in which users can share and run code in the cloud.
+Users are able to easily upload their code and associated data to the site, where other users are able to run them and/or modify them.

-The algorithms are typically associated with research published in scholarly articles, from IEEE and other publishers.
-Users of Code Ocean can also search and browse for algorithms on the platform.
+The code is typically associated with research published in scholarly articles, from IEEE and other publishers.
+Users of Code Ocean can also search and browse for code on the platform.

 A hot, new topic aimed to assist businesses in understanding the weak points in their cyber security, Hacking Your Company: Ethical Solutions to Defeat Cyber Attacks is ideal for technical professionals across all industries who support their company's IT departments and require up-to-date information on this threat.
 These 8 courses are designed to help mid/advanced career professionals in IT, computer science, and related fields, to identify new issues and trends.